needle-mirror/com.unity.purchasing.udp/Documentation~/Navigating_the_UDP_console.md

 **Accessing the UDP console**

-You can go to the UDP console via the URL <https://distribute.dashboard.unity.com>.
+You can access the UDP console via the URL <https://distribute.dashboard.unity.com>.

 From the Unity Editor, find the **Go to UDP console** button at the bottom of the **Window > Unity Distribution Portal > Settings** Inspector window.